Kitchen Cabinets – Toscana Remodeling

 If you plan on completing a kitchen remodel, then you need to plan out each part of the remodel before even starting.
 This applies to flooring, countertops, wall paint/design, appliances, and, of course, cabinetry.
 Every part is dependant on the others, and the ultimate goal is to create a kitchen design that works well together and suits the home’s design.

 At the very least, you’ll need to note down your color scheme and measurements before anything.
-Measurements are most applicable to your cabinets and your appliances.
-Why?
-Because your kitchen cabinets are most probably going to have to work around your appliances.
+Measurements are most relevant to your cabinets and appliances.
+This is because your kitchen cabinets will likely need to accommodate the dimensions of your appliances.

 Therefore, cabinet measurements and color should be determined beforehand.
 You can base cabinet color on the color scheme of your countertop, walls and flooring.
 In the end, the purpose of your cabinetry is to compliment the aspects of your kitchen that truly standout, like your countertops and backsplash.